LONDON SCHOOL OF HYGIENE AND TROPICAL MEDICINE / SCIENCE PHOTO LIBRARY LONDON SCHOOL OF HYGIENE AND TROPICAL MEDICINE / SCIENCE PHOTO LIBRARY

 Dengue virus.
-Coloured transmission electron micrograph of dengue virus particles (red), in an enveloping membrane (orange outline).
-Dengue, or Breakbone Fever, is transmitted to humans by the mosquito, Aedes aegypti, & causes symptoms of aching joints & muscles, fever, sore throat & a rash.
+Coloured transmission electron micrograph of negatively-stained dengue virus particles (red circles).
+Dengue, or Breakbone Fever, is transmitted to man by the mosquito, Aedes aegypti, & causes symptoms of aching joints & muscles, fever, sore throat & an irritating rash.
 A severe form, called dengue haemorrhagic fever, may be fatal.
-The dengue virus is similar to the Yellow Fever virus: both belong to the flavivirus section of the Togavirus group.
+The dengue virus is very similar to the Yellow Fever virus: both belong to the flavivirus section of the Togavirus group.
 Members of this group of RNA-containing viruses are enveloped & possess cubic capsid symmetry.
-Magnification: x75,000 6x4.5cm size.
+Magnification: x210,000 at 6x4.5cm size.

 Model release not required.
 Property release not required.